ramiuness/oil-price-forecast/README.md

 ## Reference

-If you use this repository or find it helpful, please consider citing this repository.
+If you use the notebook or find it helpful, please consider citing this repository.

 ## License